-4. Experimental Results
+4 Experimental Results

-4.1.
-Generating n-gram Data Based on ZBDDs
+4.1 Generating n-gram Data Based on ZBDDs

-For evaluating the feasibility of our method, we executed experiments for generating ZBDDs of the n-grams for a given text data.
+For evaluating the feasibility of our method, we performed experiments for generating ZBDDs of the n-grams for a given text data.
 We used the English plain text data "Alice in Wonderland."
 This text consists of over 3,000 lines and 26,000 words, having a total of 138KB of plane text.
 In our experiments, we used a 3.00GHz Pentium 4 Linux PC with 512MB main memory.

-The results of generating n-grams for n=1 to 10 are shown in Table 1.
-In this table, the column "ZBDD nodes" shows the total number of nodes in the ZBDD vector representing the n-gram. "#Sequences" gives the total number of different sequences contained in the n-gram.
-"Max frequency" shows the number of appearances of the most popular subsequences in the text.
+The results of generating n-grams for n = 1 through 10 are shown in Table 1.
+In this table, the column "ZBDD nodes" shows the total number of nodes in the ZBDD vector representing the n-gram. "#Sequences" stands for the number of different n-grams actually found in the text.
+"Max frequency" shows the number of appearances of the most popular subsequences of length n in the text.
+Finally, "Time" displays the time needed to generate the data structure ZBDD.
+The ZBDD structure is generated by VSOP (see [6]), the script language which can manipulate large scale ZBDDs.
 In this experiment, we used the symbol encoding method with ASCII code, as described in the previous section.